Anonymous SMS vs End-to-End Encryption: What's the Difference?

 These devices impersonate cell towers, forcing nearby phones to connect through them.
 This allows interception of calls and SMS messages within range.

-How Anonymous SMS Services Improve Security
+How Private SMS Services Improve Security

-Anonymous SMS services like Ghost add important security layers beyond standard SMS:
+Private SMS services like Ghost add important security layers beyond standard SMS:

 Number Masking